 Requirements For Short-Term Renting

-1) The underlying zoning must be ‘resort mixed use’ (or ‘resort’ if outside of Waikiki), and the HOA / building house rules cannot restrict short-term vacation renting.
+1) The underlying zoning is ‘Resort Mixed Use’ and the building rules cannot restrict short-term renting.

-2) The individual property must have a Nonconforming Use Certificate or NUC.
-There are only 793 NUCs in Honolulu County (the city stopped issuing NUCs in Sept.
+2) The individual unit has a Nonconforming Use Certificate (NUC).
+There are currently 753 condos with an NUC’s in Honolulu (the city stopped issuing NUC’s Sept.
 1990).

-3) The condo building is grandfathered as a nonconforming hotel and is exempt from the NUC requirement.
+3) The building is grandfathered as a Nonconforming Hotel and the building rules cannot restrict short-term renting.

 “ ’Hotel’ means a building containing lodging and/or dwelling units offering transient accommodations, and a lobby, clerk’s desk or counter with 24-hour clerk service, and facilities for registration and keeping of records relating to hotel guests.”